How can working parents get 15 and 30 hours of free childcare?

-Extra help with childcare costs in England is being rolled out in stages.
-Some free hours were already available.
+Extra help with childcare costs in England has been rolled out in stages.

 The help you can get depends on the age of your child, and whether you are working, or receiving certain benefits.

-• 15 hours free childcare a week for two-year-olds from April 2024
+• 15 hours of free childcare a week for two-year-olds

-• 30 hours free childcare for three and four-year-olds was already available
+• 30 hours of free childcare for three and four-year-olds

 To qualify for the new hours, the majority of parents must earn more than £9,518, but less than £100,000 per year.

-If you do not work, you might still be eligible for 30 hours of free childcare if your partner works, or you receive certain benefits.
+If you do not work, you might still be eligible for 30 hours of free childcare if your partner works, or you receive some benefits.

-How do you apply for 15 or 30 hours free childcare?
+How do you apply for 15 or 30 hours of free childcare?

 The government website has details of the deadlines to apply for each age group.